bulldogcreative/mailgun/README.md

 too many features for what I needed to do.
 So I wrote a very limited API client that only sends email.

+## Compatibility

+This package will work with, and tested on the following PHP versions:

+* 5.5
+* 5.6
+* 7.0
+* 7.1
+* 7.2
+* 7.3

+You must have the curl extension installed to use this package.

 ## Contributions

 Always welcome!
 Just keep it simple, please.
 Open an issue for discussion, then